shazee-04/portfolio/README.md

 - `emailJsPublicKey` — EmailJS Public Key
 - `emailJsServiceId` — EmailJS Service ID
 - `emailJsTemplateId` — EmailJS Template ID
-- `recaptchaSiteKey` — Google reCAPTCHA v3 site key
 - `abstractApiKey` — AbstractAPI Email Validation key

 Notes:

-- The reCAPTCHA script tag no longer includes the site key; it is passed to `grecaptcha.execute` at runtime.
 - Client‑side keys are inherently public at runtime.
 Protect them with origin restrictions, quotas/rate limits, and monitoring in provider dashboards.
 - The contact form may not work when loading the site via `file://` due to browser restrictions on `fetch`.
 Use a simple local server (e.g., VS Code Live Server).